 Making sure small flames in grass or shrubs cannot touch the home, and

 Using nonflammable roof materials to minimize the damage that embers can cause.

-being “Your home CAN survive a wildfire.”
-Publications and videos are great tools but hands-on workshops put homeowners in
+home CAN survive a wildfire.”
+Publications and videos are great tools but hands-on workshops put homeowners in direct contact with

-make a compelling case for becoming Firewise, as well as provide a flexible tool kit they can use to encourage community
+compelling case for becoming Firewise, as well as provide a flexible tool kit they can use to encourage community involvement and match

 For full article, go to:

 2020 ANNUAL FIREWISE MEETING and the MITIGATION EFFORT

 I want to thank those that participated in our annual Firewise mitigation event October 10th.
 This year we combined our annual Firewise meeting and our mitigation

 day activities.
 Each year we hold a mitigation day to reduce the fuel around our community center, to reduce fire risk.
 In the event of a large fire our community center

 may become an emergency shelter.
 This year marks our tenth year as a Firewise community.
 Attendees were provided with Firewise and Ready Set Go literature to